Suryanshu999/Buy-Wisely/README.md

 ## About

 Buy‑Wisely is a full‑stack project that aims to provide a simple, extensible platform for browsing products and comparing prices.
 The repo is split into `frontend/` and `backend/` to make local development and deployment straightforward. citeturn0view0

-> ⚠️ This README is a generated starting point.
-If you want, I can customize the commands, `.env` keys, or API docs to exactly match your implementation — tell me which files (for example `backend/package.json`, `frontend/package.json`, or main server file) you'd like me to read and I’ll update the README to match.

 ---